 In 1957, the Management Services and Materials Management, now known as Finance and Accounting, Materials Management and Supply Chain divisions, were established.
 That same year, the Central Administration Office was established, renamed the Corporate Office in 1987 and today is known as Ministry Services.

 In 1990, Children’s Hospital of Illinois was officially established within OSF Saint Francis Medical Center as a pediatric hospital.
-Children’s Hospital of Illinois is also proud to house the St. Jude Midwest Affiliate, which brings some of the pediatric oncology care and services offered in Memphis to central Illinois.
+Children’s Hospital of Illinois is also proud to house the Jim and Trudy Maloof St. Jude Affiliate Clinic, which brings some of the pediatric oncology care and services offered in Memphis to central Illinois.

 OSF Home Care Services, a new operating division combining all facility-based home health and hospice services, was brought into operation.